A Brief Introduction To Online Schooling

 This system of schooling has multiple sides participating, and we will take a look at the essential role of all interested parties:

-School & teachers
+- School & teachers

 Before we take a look at details, please bear in mind that every school and its settings differ and therefore there may be differences between what is said below and your school setting.

-School & teachers
+- School & teachers

 A teacher in the online setting has right away multiple roles to follow.
 We list here the most important roles a teacher fits in.

 An online teacher needs to play the role of guiding students through learning experiences as different learners require different learning styles and modes.
 So, online teachers need to change their mode of teaching accordingly to personalize education.
 Such learning experiences are usually designed and planned long before the course starts.
 This way the teacher can devote more time to guiding the students and less time to prepare lessons.
 He makes sure learners focus toward key concepts and ideas.

 Online learners need to remain motivated throughout their online course, which can be a tedious process especially for younger participants that still didn’t discover a sufficient self motivating motor.
 Studying online can feel isolating and discouraging and that's why an effective teacher makes good efforts to communicate encouragement to individual learners.
 Furthermore, they need to provide constructive feedback.
 The teacher needs to find a fitting way to promote positive messages, not excluding necessary criticism.
 Maintaining overall positive morale in the class is very important.
 Teachers cannot be harsh or lose their control at the time of providing negative feedback.
 Pointing out the weak areas and educating how they can be better in that area.
 Teachers should help the student overcome their fears or worries by providing relevant solutions when the student falls deep into doubt and negative comments.

 Teachers can and should be massive support systems for students, especially online students.
 They need to help the online learners develop sufficient levels of confidence.
 They need to remain positive most of the time.
 No matter how much stress a student is going through, a teacher's role is to bring him back to light and help him focus back on the subject.